 Prepare for action

 When undertaking any form of exercise, it is important that the body is not starved of vitamins and minerals and equally important to ensure that digestive system is fully up to scratch.
-To ensure that both these are met fully, I tend to recommend a good multinutrient such as Daily Fruit & Veggie by Natrol and a good probiotic such as Mega Probiotic ND by Food Science of Vermont.
+To ensure that both these are met fully, I tend to recommend a good multinutrient such as Daily Fruit & Veggie by Natrol and a good probiotic such as Mega Probiotic ND.
 Exercise generates an increased number of damaging free radicals which rapidly deplete the body’s antioxidant reserves.
 Taking My Favorite Multiple Energizer may help to rebalance this, whilst Mega Probiotic ND will not only help digestion but also support immune function.
 There is nothing more de-motivating than if a cold or flu interrupts your exercise regime.